dnpwwo/Domoticz-Google-Plugin/README.md

 * Domoticz can control the Application selected
 * Domoticz can control the Volume including Mute/Unmute
 * Domoticz can control the playing media.
 Play/Pause and skip forward and backwards
-* Google devices can be the targets of native Domoticz notifications.
-These are spoken through a chosen device (or audio group) in the language specified in Domoticz
+* Google devices can be the targets of native Domoticz notifications in two different ways.
+Notifications are spoken in the language specified in Domoticz:
+	* As a normal notification, these are sent to the device identified in the 'Voice Device/Group' hardware parameter
+	* From a Domoticz event script targeting a specific device

 ## Installation